peteryzhang6/The-Law-of-One/MBS Complex/Mind-Body-Spirit Complex.md

 - We grasp from this question that you realize that the primary mechanism for catalytic experience in third density is other-self.
 The list of other catalytic influences: firstly, the Creator’s universe; secondly, the self.

 33.15: Can you list any sub-headings under the self that would— or ways that the self is acted on catalytically to produce experience?
 - **Ra:** I am Ra.
-Firstly, the self unmanifested.
+Firstly, the [[Self Unmanifested|self unmanifested]].
 Secondly, the self in relation to the societal self created by self and other-self.
 Thirdly, the interaction between self and the gadgets, toys, and amusements of the self, other-self invention.
 Fourthly, the self relationship with those attributes which you may call war and rumors of war.
 - 33.16: the catalyst of physical pain goes under the heading of the unmanifested self; that is, the self which does not need other-self in order to manifest or act.
 # Definition
 30.2: